flor14/final-app/README.md

 ### Run the app locally

-To run this app using Docker:
+To run this app using Docker write the following commands after cloning the repo:

 ```bash
 cd final-app